Australian Tennis Great Cooper Dies At 83 - UrduPoint

 "Our hearts go out to his wife Helen and his family, along with his wide and international circle of friends, including so many of our tennis family.

-" Eleven-time singles Slam winner Laver led the tributes following the death of man he described as a friend.
+" Laver led the tributes following the death of a man he described as a friend.

 "So sad to hear of Ashley's passing.
 He was a wonderful champion, on and off the court.
 And what a backhand!
 So many cherished memories.
 Farewell my friend," Laver wrote on Twitter.